MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsOnlineDialInConferencingBridge.md

 Specifies the domain controller that's used by the cmdlet to read or write the specified data.
 Valid inputs for this parameter include:

-Fully qualified domain name (FQDN): -DomainController atl-cs-001.Contoso.com.
+Fully qualified domain name (FQDN):

+`-DomainController atl-cs-001.Contoso.com`

-Computer name: -DomainController atl-cs-001
+Computer name:

+`-DomainController atl-cs-001`

 This parameter is reserved for internal Microsoft use.